robjg/dido/docs/reference/dido/oddjob/util/LinesOutBean.md

 [HOME](../../../README.md)
-# dido:lines
+# dido:lines-out

-Creates an In or Out for Lines of Text.
-The `dido.data.DidoData` is created or expected to have a field with the give field name or the name 'Line'.
+Creates an Out for Lines of Text.
+The line is created from a field of the `dido.data.DidoData` with the given field name or the name 'Line'.

 ### Property Summary